swsnr/wol.rs/README.md

 - 3rd party packages: [Repology](https://repology.org/project/wol-rs/versions)

-For packaging, all releases have reproducible git archive and cargo vendor bundles attached, built and attested by a Github workflow.
-You can use `gh attestation verify` to check these attestations.
+For packaging, all releases have reproducible git archive and cargo vendor bundles attached, signed by my SSH key from <https://codeberg.org/swsnr.keys>.
 I recommend to first build with `--all-features`, then dump the manpage and desired completions with `--print-manpage` and `--print-completions`, and eventually build with `--features cli` to remove these options from the final binary.
 See arch package above for an example.

 ## Crate